Is Coconut Oil Good for Chapped Lips? Or the Opposite?

 It has antimicrobial properties that can help prevent infection, and it also contains vitamin E which can nourish and protect the skin.

 Coconut oil is lighter than Vaseline lip balms, making it easier to apply and less likely to feel greasy or heavy.

 In general, both Vaseline and coconut oil can be good choices for lip care depending on your personal preference.

 If you're looking for a simple, affordable option with no added fragrances or ingredients, coconut oil might be a good choice.

-If you need something more heavy-duty to repair severely dry or cracked lips, Vaseline could work better.
+If you need something more heavy-duty to repair severely dry lips, Vaseline could work better.